 Periodic inspections are your best methods to ensure that your roof will perform as intended.
 Inspections in the attic may allow you to spot trouble before it becomes a major problem.
 Look for discoloration or signs of water intrusion.
 Safety is a concern in attics as well.
 It is not uncommon to hear of damage to ceilings from a misplaced step, or of bumped heads in these confined spaces.

 Failure with New Roofs

 Where I live in Colorado, hurricanes are never an issue, but we still get extremely high winds.
 One common roofing failure in my climate with new asphalt shingle roofs has to do with the roof installation.
 The adhesive layer that binds one course to the next is “activated” by some exposure to warm sunny days.
 Roofs that are installed in early spring or fall may not see the temperatures needed to allow the adhesive to properly bind.
 I have seen neighbors' homes lose a great number of shingles due to this problem.
-Even the repairs were torn off a number of times before the condition was stabilized.
+Even the repairs were torn off by wind a number of times before the condition was stabilized.

 Other Roofing Materials and Problems

 If you have a metal or tile roof you can also run into problems.
 Loose tiles are often dangerous projectiles when propelled by hurricane force winds.
 These can then cause more damage to your roof.
 Many homes have porches that have been added on over the years.
 By their nature, these are often not as robust as the rest of the home and can provide a toehold for the storm’s fury.
 Metal sheeting, metal tiles and other rooftop items like vents, covers, and chimneys need to be maintained as well.
 Loose chimney and other flashing can allow water to penetrate the home, leading to mold, and weaken drywall, causing it to fail as well.